hdolinh/hdolinh/README.md

 - 🌱👾 I’m currently learning environmental data science!
-- 👯 I’m looking to chat about
+- 💬 I’m looking to chat about data science projects related to environmental justice, food waste, or climate science.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with best data science practices.
-- 💬 Ask me about ...
-- 📫 How to reach me:
+- 📫 How to reach me: halina@bren.ucsb.edu
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have camped for 100 days straight in beautiful Californa.
--->